jj-zhu/jj-zhu.github.io/research.md

 where the underlying data distribution $$P$$ is not the typical empirical average distribution used in statistical learning risk minimization $$ \min_\theta \frac1N\sum_{i=1}^N l(\theta, \xi_i)$$, but selected from an ambiguity set $$\mathcal M$$ to endow robustness to the learning model.

 On the other hand, I am interested in **interfacing dynamical systems and machine learning** (e.g., gradient flow, optimal transport, feedback control theory, robustness of deep learning models, generative models), aiming at building robust and scalable optimization and learning algorithms.
-The dynamics pespective of ML and computation is distinct from a static one in that it views quantities as time-evolutionary processes.
+The dynamics perspective of ML and computation is distinct from a static one in that it views quantities as time-evolutionary processes.
 For example, the aforementioned data distribution can be described by an evolutionary differential equation

 $$
 \partial _t P_t(x) \in G(P_t(x)),
 $$

 where just as in continuous optimization, the differential equation can be driven forward by the gradient of certain system energy encoded in the functional $$G$$ above.
-Our goal is then to study this time-evolution of the data-distribution $$P_t(x)$$ for large-scale computation and learning.
+Our goal is then to study this time evolution of the data istribution $$P_t(x)$$ for large-scale computation and learning.

 All those research topics call for **a new generation of computational algorithms that can manipulate probability distributions and large-scale data structures robustly**.
 Some example technical topics include